DokaIzk/celo-ethlint/README.md

 });
 ```

 This test suite uses the Chai assertion library and the `ethers` library provided by Hardhat to interact with the `UserBalances` contract.
 The `beforeEach` hook deploys a new instance of the contract and sets up `owner` and `addr1` as signers for testing.
-The first test case checks that the deposit and withdraw functions work as expected, while the second test case checks that the `Deposit` and `Withdraw` events are emitted correctly.
+The first test case checks that the deposit and withdraw functions work as expected while the second test case checks that the `Deposit` and `Withdraw` events are emitted correctly.

-## Deploying on the Celo network
+## Deploying on the Celo network:

-To deploy the smart contract on the Celo network, you will use the Hardhat framework.
+To deploy the Smart Contract on the Celo network, you will use the Hardhat framework.
 Here are the steps to follow:

 1. Install Hardhat: